itohio/EasyRobot/pkg/core/math/nn/layers/BENCHMARK_REPORT.md

 ## Overview

-This report contains benchmark results for convolution layer forward and backward passes before and after optimization, with current performance tracking.
+This report contains benchmark results for neural network layer forward and backward passes before and after optimization, with current performance tracking.
+The latest run includes optimizations for Dense, Softmax, LSTM, Dropout, and Conv2D layers using pre-allocated scratch tensors and destination parameters.

 ## Test Configuration